TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 1 - Overview/1.1.6-the-restaurant-analogy/_index.md

 ![app team to platform team translation](1.1.6-fig-2.png)

-Let’s zoom into the kitchen area, as that’s also undergoing a transformation.
+Let's zoom into the kitchen area, as that's also undergoing a transformation.
 The Server team or Windows team or Linux team typically took the ownership of the shared platform and evolved to become the platform team.
 With the evolution of [Hyper Converged Infrastructure](https://en.wikipedia.org/wiki/Hyper-converged_infrastructure), the storage is being absorbed into the platform.
 The boundary with the Network team is also becoming blurry with network virtualization.
 Many network services such a Firewall and Load Balancers are virtualized.

 [^1]: Sunny and I went back a long way.
 We both came from the field and eventually became Product Managers.